jonatasemanuel/ATM/README.md

 # ATM
-Small simulation of an ATM
+Small simulation of an ATM, only missing the exception handling.